abraaomiranda/kiwi/README.md

 # kiwi

-This project is a [Rails](http://rubyonrails.org/) application used to SOMETHING.
+This project is a [Rails](http://rubyonrails.org/) microblog application.

+Guest can:

+* See users posts.
+* Search for users.
+* Check users followers and followings.

+Registered users can additionally:

+* Post texts up to 140 characters.
+* Follow other users.
+* Receive notifications

 ## Dependencies